maximus-brown/maximus-brown.github.io/_posts/2019-04-07-Deborah-Berry-Photography.md

 She was told by Jason Matias that if she got a wallet by midnight he would give her 50 ADA.
 > At first I tried to download one wallet but it was taking forever so then I found another and made the deadline with him saying I didn't think you were going to make it.

-Here's another one of her art pieces I really like.
+Here's a few more of her art pieces I really like.

 ![](/images/posts/deborah_photography/marketing4WM.jpg)

 ## Minting
 Then there's the huge hurdle of learning how to mint and market her work.
 Minting NFTs for the first time is a beast of it's own and I admire Deborah's dedication to learn how to do this.

-There was a time when she was overwhelmed and about to give up but then [@flawwed1Art](https://twitter.com/flawwed1Art) took me under his wing and encouraged me to keep going.
+There was a time when she was overwhelmed with the processes involved and about to give up, but then [@flawwed1Art](https://twitter.com/flawwed1Art) took her under his wing and encouraged her to keep going.

-## Her first drop
+## Her first NFT drop
-After countless hours of hard work Deborah finally did her introduction drop on Nov 23, 2021 just over a month after joining twitter.
+After countless hours of hard work Deborah was finally able to launch her first collection on Nov 23, 2021 just over a month after joining twitter.

 Her first CNFT collection is amazing!

 ![](/images/posts/deborah_photography/first_collection.jpg)

-My thought was to use this drop as a way to introduce my work and myself to the community.
-It was exciting to see how much the community loved my work.
+She envisioned using this drop as a way to introduce her work and herself to the community.
+> It was exciting to see how much the community loved my work.
 I'm just over 50% sold now and look forward to bringing more liquid art drops to the community.

-I think in the future I would do more of limited editions and possibly even doing some one of one auctions.
-No definite plans yet.
-My favorite thing is showing others the hidden beauty that can't be seen by the naked eye.
+In the future she's going to do more limited editions and possibly even 1/1 auctions, but there's no definite plans yet.

+> My favorite thing is showing others the hidden beauty that can't be seen by the naked eye.

 ## Second CNFT Collection
 I took my original waterdrop image and processed and created a whole new art